Silly Arguments with Your Partner: How to Avoid Them

 Have you ever heard the expression that we can sometimes make a mountain out of a molehill?
 This happens in arguments between partners.

-However, the reason for their quarrel is a lack of communication and not listening to each other.
+However, many times the main reason for a quarrel is lack of communication and not listening to each other.

 Both talking and listening are equally important in a relationship.
 Understanding each other well and making things clear is fundamental.

-If we don’t do this, then silly arguments will crop and we’ll encounter problems that will affect our relationship.
+If we don’t do this, then silly arguments can crop up and we’ll encounter problems that will affect our relationship.
 That is why it’s important to learn how to avoid them effectively.

 Social networks and communication with your partner

-Misunderstandings, words that mean one thing but are understood as being another thing, jealousy, accepting people as friends all can lead to silly arguments that could have been avoided.
+Misunderstandings, words that mean one thing but are understood as another, jealousy, and accepting certain third parties as friends can all lead to silly arguments that could have been avoided.